SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

 Jobs and background execution are required for various use cases.
 This tutorial covers two specific use cases:

 1. Job scheduling by the partner: Imagine you host a poetry slam manager solution for several customers.
 You need to execute some logic for all subscribed consumers of your solution.
 For example, you want to schedule jobs that regularly run for poetry slam events of each consumer.
-For each customer using the application, a reminder email notification is sent to their visitors about upcoming poetry slam events.
+For each customer using the application, a reminder notification (launchpad notification and email) is sent to their visitors about upcoming poetry slam events.

 2. Background execution triggered by the customer: Imagine you're a poetry slam manager using a poetry slam management solution to handle events.
-You want to send email notifications for a specific poetry slam asynchronously, using background execution.
+You want to send notifications for a specific poetry slam asynchronously, using background execution.
 The status of this background execution appears on the poetry slam's object page.

 For both use cases, the SAP Job Scheduling service is used to schedule jobs either regularly or as a one-time task.
-For more information, refer to [SAP Help for SAP Job Scheduling Service](https://help.sap.com/docs/job-scheduling/sap-job-scheduling-service/what-is-sap-job-scheduling-service).
+For more information, refer to [What Is SAP Job Scheduling Service?](https://help.sap.com/docs/job-scheduling/sap-job-scheduling-service/what-is-sap-job-scheduling-service) on SAP Help Portal.
 This service also offers a dashboard for job management.
 In a multi-tenant landscape, only the application provider can access this dashboard.
 Through a web-based user interface, jobs for provider instances can be created and updated.
 Jobs for consumers can be viewed and edited but can't be created using the dashboard.

 > Note: For smaller use cases where asynchronous event handling is primarily needed, consider using the [Event-Queue framework](https://github.com/cap-js-community/event-queue).
 Built on top of CAP Node.js, it's designed for efficient and streamlined asynchronous event processing.
 However, this approach is not covered here.